desliem/Win4Deap/win4deap2/readme_en.md

 **Win4Deap 2** can be run as a "standard" Windows' application or as a "portable" application.

-  - A standard applocation of **Win4Deap 2** will associate `.wdjson` files to itself which requires modifying Windows' configuration information (the registry).
+  - A standard application of **Win4Deap 2** will associate `.wdjson` files to itself which requires modifying Windows' registry.
 Furthermore, the standard folders will be used to store the application's configuration file and the application's data files.

-  - A portable application of **Win4Deap 2** will make no changes to Windows' configuration.
+  - A portable application of **Win4Deap 2** will make no changes to Windows' registry.
 By default, the application's configuration file and data files will be stored in the folder containing the application.

     Most often, a portable program is installed on removable media such as thumb drives.
 But it is entirely possible to choose to perform a portable installation in a hard drive's folder.
 Just make sure that you have full read and write rights on that folder.
 In that case, it will be possible to install **DEAP** in the same folder.
 Conversely, if **DEAP** is already installed, it should be possible to install **Win4Deap 2** in the same folder.